Code-Institute-Submissions/David-Angel-M-PP3-hangman_FebResub/README.md

 PURPOSE

-Hangman game was created to entertain the users with a classical, retro game that has been around for way too long in a very simple way.
+Hangman game was created to entertain the users with a classic, retro game that has been around for way too long in a very simple way.

 FINAL RESULT